Q3 2019 A cryptocurrency (or crypto currency) is a digital asset des... More Anti-Money Laundering Report

 Some experts once predicted the demise of Bitcoin and similar widely used cryptocurrencies because criminals and others wanting to keep their movement of funds secret had wised up to how the blockchain works.
 The digital ledger records which addresses send and receive funds, essentially stamping each transaction with the exact time and amount.
 With the rising sophistication of analytics technology, law enforcement can increasingly trace criminal activity of wallets addresses used by bad actors and not only make arrests but also successfully prosecute criminals.

 The growing awareness of the traceability of transactions on public blockchains and de-anonymization technologies have led to the development of privacy coins to satisfy some users’ desire for protecting anonymity.
 Specifically designed to protect financial privacy and avoid transaction tracing, these alt-coins are not new nor are their intended use cases.
 As far back as the fall of 2017, an Interpol report noted that Monero, Ethereum and Zcash were gaining favor among “the digital underground.”
 And Monero in particular has since become a more popular method of payment in ransomware attacks.
-However, as verified by CipherTrace researchers (see CipherTrace Q2 2019 Crypto Currency Anti-Money Laundering report), 76% of dark market transactions and ransomware use bitcoin for payments.
+However, as verified by CipherTrace researchers (see CipherTrace Q2 2019 Crypto Currency Anti-Money Laundering report), 76% of A Dark Market is a commercial website that operates via dark...
+More transactions and ransomware use bitcoin for payments.

 These “privacy coins” still rely on a public ledger but use technology that obfuscates the path of the transaction.
 In some cases, it might still be possible to determine that a certain amount of cryptocurrency was sent, but the path leading from sender to recipient is concealed.
 The way in which various privacy coins go about this involves widely varying technologies.